European Power Trading

 Chapter 7 – Power Company Rankings

-This chapter provides a profile of the top twenty European power industry players, ranked by power sales in 2018.
+This chapter provides a profile of the top twenty European power industry players, ranked by power sales in 2019.
 It begins with a summary of key financial indicators.
-Next power sales and generation, carbon emissions, and power trading volumes are reviewed.
+Power sales and generation, as well as carbon emissions, are reviewed.

 For further information please contact us, or call us on +44 (0) 20 3239 9905